Showing posts with label Chateaubriand. Show all posts

 More French confusion in US Kitchens

-Another example of confusion with the use of French in the US kitchen is the use of the word entrée.
+Another example of confusion that arises with the use of French in the US kitchen is the use of the word entree.
 Entrée in French means “the entrance, the beginning.”
 Following on that entrée in France is used for the first course.
-In the USA they took the French word entrée and use it for the main course!
+In the USA they took the French word entrée and lost the accent over the ‘é’ and use entree for the main course!

 Connected Posts: